 HELIOS - High Energy Laser Induced Overtone Source

 In the HELIOS laboratory we have chosen a slightly different path.
 We use a commercial laser (pulsed with < 35 fs pulse duration) to generate ultrashort pulses of Extreme Ultraviolet radiation (XUV) as a probe pulse.
 This whole technique is called High Harmonic Generation (HHG) and leads to a XUV pulse of about < 20 fs.
-To get a feeling for how short the femtosecond time-scale is, one can think about the following comparison.
-1 femtosecond relates to 1 second in the same way that 1 second relates to 32 million years.
-These timescales are almost impossible to imagine.

 Today HELIOS is a working setup.
 We generate XUV photons on a daily basis and we have shown that the pump-probe aspect of HELIOS is working as expected.